 Mad Monkey Creative LLC

-Chicago-area creative technology company I co-founded — 7 live product brands spanning apparel, software, music, and education, all running on shared self-hosted infrastructure I designed and operate.
+Chicago-area creative technology company I co-founded and lead as CEO, CTO, and CISO — 7 live product brands spanning apparel, software, music, and education, all running on shared self-hosted infrastructure I designed and operate.

 7